alextim/astro-lib/packages/astro-sitemap/README.md

 | :----------: | :------: | :-------------: |
 | `Number`     |   No     |   `undefined`   |

-Sitemap specific.
+This option corresponds to the `<priority>` tag in the [Sitemap XML specification.](https://www.sitemaps.org/protocol.html).

 The priority of this URL relative to other URLs on your site.
 Valid values range from 0.0 to 1.0.

 Ignored by Google.